nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

->**We believe that** keeping this box consistent across all claim status'
+>**We believe that** keeping this box consistent across all claim statuses
 >**Will be a useful feature for** organisation / submitters
->**As it will** means the user will look to this to always know their next steps.
-So even though intent is different of the user based off the status of the claim, this is a place they know to look to to find out what to do now.
+>**As it will**  mean the user will always have a consistent way to know their next steps.
+So even though the user’s intent changes according to the status of the claim, this is a place they know to look to find out what to do now.